marix1993/microservices_architecture_with_docker_and_k8/README_docker_miroservices.md

 ### How to change Nginx HTML

 1. Firstly use `docker ps` to find the container ID for Nginx
-2. Create an alias for docker using `alias docker="winpty docker`
+2. Create an alias for docker using `alias docker="winpty docker"`
 3. Run `docker exec -it <container ID> sh` to go to container location
 4. We can now use linux commands to navigate to the nginx location